rivernews/bb-rest-api/README.md

     - Give a task definition name.
 (We use `bb-task`)
     - Add a container.
 A form will show up to fill in
         - Container name - use our image title name `bb-rest-api`
-        - Image - fill in the image url, in our case, `368061806057.dkr.ecr.us-east-1.amazonaws.com/bb-rest-api`
         - "Private repository authentication": [not appliable](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html) if using ECR as the repo with ECS.
         - Add a memory soft limit as 512.
 (Following [the tutorial](https://medium.freecodecamp.org/how-to-deploy-a-node-js-application-to-amazon-web-services-using-docker-81c2a2d7225b)).
 "Soft limit: ECS reserves that amount of memory for your container."
         - Port mapping: map host 80 to containter 3000.
 TCP is fine.
         - Go to "ENVIRONMENT" section, scroll down to locate `Environment variables` subsection.
             - NODE_ENV: production
-            - MONGODB_URI: `your db connection url w/ credentials`
         - Submit the form to add container.
     - Press "Create" to submit the task definition form.